What New Hogs' Strength Coach Working on First

 New Strength & Conditioning Coach Gives Glimpse into Plans

-FAYETTEVILLE, Ark. — New Arkansas strength coach has clear understanding of what he's got to make better.
+FAYETTEVILLE, Ark. — New Arkansas strength coach Ben Sowders has clear understanding of what he's got to make better.

-"This game, this league, you’ve got to win in the trench," new coach Ben Sowders told the media Wednesday afternoon.
+"This game, this league, you’ve got to win in the trench," Sowders told the media Wednesday afternoon.
 "Obviously we’ve got to get better in the trenches."

 That became clear in a 6-6 season that didn't make anybody happy, including players, coaches or fans.
 At times, both sides on the line got pushed around.